-Current practice identifies stakeholders as employees or internal customers, clients or external customers, creditors, suppliers, unions, the government, regulatory agencies, nongovernmental organizations, special interest groups, industry trade groups, contractors, professional associations, local communities, schools, analysts, the media, activists, research centers, advocacy groups, strategic partners, and competitors, to name but a few.
+Current practice identifies stakeholders as employees or internal customers, external customers, creditors, suppliers, unions, the government, regulatory agencies, nongovernmental organizations, special interest groups, industry trade groups, contractors, professional associations, local communities, schools, analysts, the media, activists, research centers, advocacy groups, strategic partners, and competitors, to name but a few.

 Each stakeholder group has different needs, expectations, priorities and ‘stakes’ in the business.
 With the exception of employees, stakeholders are generally people not involved in doing the work, but people who have some vested interest in the organization.

-Secondary or non-market stakeholders are usually external entities who are not involved in economic transactions, but who are affected by or themselves impact business actions.
-This often includes activist groups, the media, the general public, and communities – local to international.
+Secondary or non-market stakeholders are external entities who are not involved in economic transactions, but who are affected by or themselves impact business actions.
+This includes activist groups, the media, the general public, and communities – local to international.